ChrisWKass/JOURN-124-Final-Project/README.md

 # JOURN-124-Final-Project
-Data analysis, potential questions and answers from findings, Potential story angle found within the data and relevant supporting data viz and sources
+Data analysis with potential questions and answers from findings, Potential story angle found within the data and relevant supporting data viz and external + additional sources.

 ## Cleaning my data
 * In workbench I looked through my data, specifically under the headings "school name" and "school type" for errors/anomolies and didnt find any.